asierra/Metagrafica/mg.1.md

 A _structure_ allows to associate primitives, attributes and matrices to create more complex graphics objects.
 Each structure has a user defined name.

 `OPST name`
 :  To create a structure you need to open a new one and set its name.
+Every command inside an open structure will be part of the structure.

 `CLST`
 :  To close the previusly opened structure.

+`<Name of the structure> path`
+:  The named structure will be reproduced at all points of the path, using the ST matrix for rotation and scale.

 `MKST name`
-:  To assign a structure as the _marker_ for the following operations.
+:  To assign a structure of this *name* as the _marker_ for the following operations.

 `PWST x1 y1 x2 y2`
 :  Port window structure.
 Insert the marker exactly in the rectangle defined by the two points.

 `LNST sc [shift]: x1 y1 x2 y2`
 :  Draw a line and put the marker of scale *sc* at the end of the second point.
-The structure is rotated acording to the line.
+The structure is rotated acording to the line inclination.
 If the scale is negative, both sides are used.
-An optional parameter indicates a shift from the edge.
+An optional parameter indicates a shift from the edges.

-`ARCST sc r d1 q0 [shift]: x y`
+`ARCST sc r dq q0 [shift]: x y`
 :  Draw an arc of radius *r*, wide *dq* and initial angle *q0* and put the marker of scale *sc* at the end of the arc, centered at the point *x y*.
-The structure is rotated acording to the angle.
+The structure is rotated according to the angle.
 If the scale is negative, both sides are used.
-An optional parameter indicates a shift from the edge.
+An optional parameter indicates a shift from the edges.

-`<Name of the structure> path`
-:  The named structure will be reproduced at all points of the path, using the ST matrix for rotation and scale.

 ## Controls